Preparing Your Business for a State Tax Holiday

 Summer is the time for back-to-school shopping, and that means states will encourage sales by holding sales tax holidays.
 If your business sells products that might be tax-exempt during a sales tax holiday in your state, you need information and some tips on preparing for this holiday.

-The Sales Tax Institute says that In 2017, 14 states will participate in some way with sales tax holidays on various dates and for various purposes, from school clothing to energy efficiency and hurricane preparedness.
+The Sales Tax Institute says that, in 2017, 14 states participated in some way with sales tax holidays on various dates and for various purposes, from school clothing to energy efficiency and hurricane preparedness.
 Most states hold their sales tax holiday in early August.

 How Sales Tax Holidays Work

 Every year, most states offer customers a day or days when they can buy specific products without having to pay sales taxes on those products.
 Often, this promotion coincides with sales of back-to-school supplies and clothing.